The 7 squares matchstick puzzle should be easy if you apply reasoning based on matchstick puzzle concepts

 Our solution follows a step by step reasoning approach to arrive at the answer figure quickly with minimum guessing attempts.
 It is based on a problem solving and innovation model.

-Move 2 matches to make 7 squares matchstick puzzle: First stage of solution to specify action requirements - Problem analysis and selection of most appropriate technique
+Move 2 matches to make 7 squares matchstick puzzle: First stage of solution to specify actions

 In solving a matchstick puzzle (or solving any puzzle or problem), you would decide first which technique (or strategy) would be most effective in solving the puzzle.
 This decision would invariably be based on broad and quick analysis of the problem evaluating the strategy or technique that would produce best results.